pallishreeb/bill_generator/readme.md

 - `pandas`: For data manipulation and Excel export
 - `openpyxl`: For Excel file handling
 - `pyinstaller`: For creating executable files
+- `Pillow`: For image processing and icon generation

 ## Running the Application